ewaldmire/ascender/docs/docsite/rst/administration/security_best_practices.rst

 For any administrative access, it is key to audit and watch for actions.

-For Ascender, this is done via the built-in Activity Stream support that logs all changes within Ascender, as well as via the automation logs.
+For climber, this is done via the built-in Activity Stream support that logs all changes within climber, as well as via the automation logs.

 Best practices dictate collecting logging and auditing centrally, rather than reviewing it on the local system.
-It is recommended that Ascender be configured to use whatever IDS and/or logging/auditing (Splunk) is standard in your environment.
-Ascender includes built-in logging integrations for Elastic Stack, Splunk, Sumologic, Loggly, and more.
+It is recommended that climber be configured to use whatever IDS and/or logging/auditing (Splunk) is standard in your environment. climber includes built-in logging integrations for Elastic Stack, Splunk, Sumologic, Loggly, and more.
 See :ref:`ag_logging` for more information.

 Existing security functionality
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Do not disable SELinux, and do not disable Ascender’s existing multi-tenant containment.
-Use Ascender’s role-based access control (RBAC) to delegate the minimum level of privileges required to run automation.
-Use Teams in Ascender to assign permissions to groups of users rather than to users individually.
+Do not disable SELinux, and do not disable climber’s existing multi-tenant containment.
+Use climber’s role-based access control (RBAC) to delegate the minimum level of privileges required to run automation.
+Use Teams in climber to assign permissions to groups of users rather than to users individually.
 See :ref:`rbac-ug` in the |atu|.

 External account stores
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Maintaining a full set of users just in Ascender can be a time-consuming task in a large organization, prone to error.
-Ascender supports connecting to external account sources via :ref:`LDAP <ag_auth_ldap>`, :ref:`SAML 2.0 <ag_auth_saml>`, and certain :ref:`OAuth providers <ag_social_auth>`.
+Maintaining a full set of users just in climber can be a time-consuming task in a large organization, prone to error. climber supports connecting to external account sources via :ref:`LDAP <ag_auth_ldap>`, :ref:`SAML 2.0 <ag_auth_saml>`, and certain :ref:`OAuth providers <ag_social_auth>`.
 Using this eliminates a source of error when working with permissions.

 .. _ag_security_django_password: